We are offering our online service only due to COVID-19.

 zEmail firstname.lastname@example.org if you have any questions or needs.

 - Pulse Subscription: For the latest information, updates, and encouragement from the elders, subscribe to our e-newsletter, The Pulse.
-Currently, we send The Pulse out three times per week in order to keep connected in these challenging times.
+We send The Pulse out once a week in order to keep connected in these challenging times.

 - Online Giving: You may donate online.
 We expect an increase in needs as the economic disruption continues, so we thank you for your ongoing generosity.